eser/scabbia2-fw/README.md

-# Scabbia2 PHP Framework Code
+# Scabbia2 PHP Framework

-**Scabbia2** is an open source PHP framework project which is currently on planning stage.
-Keep visiting our [homepage][scabbia-organization-homepage-url] and [repositories][scabbia-organization-repositories-url] for further updates.

-[This repository][scabbia-scabbiafw-repository-url] contains the files of Scabbia2 PHP Framework Code which is required for Scabbia2 packages to run.
+[Scabbia2][scabbia-organization-repositories-url] is a set of open source PHP components.
+And [this repository][scabbia-scabbiafw-repository-url] contains a framework forged with Scabbia2 components.

 [![Build Status][scabbia-scabbiafw-travis-image]][scabbia-scabbiafw-travis-url]
 [![Scrutinizer Code Quality][scabbia-scabbiafw-scrutinizer-image]][scabbia-scabbiafw-scrutinizer-url]